 I proceeded to do this and found Lear lodging objections to most of the claimed costs.
 At one point, he even offered to settle the matter for $11,000 and sent me a bank cheque, however I was not going to let him get away with such a ridiculous and insulting offer.
 I kept the cheque as part-payment and informed Lear that the assessment would proceed as planned.

 On the 27th of April 1999, I received a cheque from Penrith Sheriff for the balance of the costs owing plus the cost of the writ and the defamation case was finally over.
-Lear's failed attempt at suing me had cost him a huge sum of money, apart from the many thousands of dollars he had to pay me for his failed prosecutions at Penrith court.
+Lear's failed attempt at suing me had cost him a huge sum of money, apart from the many thousands of dollars he had to pay me for his failed private criminal prosecutions at Penrith court.
+I concluded that Lear would have had to sell his house to raise that money, as he had been on the dole and aged pension for well over 20 years.
+It would have been unimaginable to think that he had that much cash squirrelled away that he could afford to pay me that large amount of the costs that I was awarded, as well as the costs that he had to pay his other victims.

 I was astonished that literally within the same week that Lear paid my costs for his Supreme Court loss against me, Lear still proceeded with his Supreme Court defamation case against Miles Burkitt VK2BUR on the 3rd of May 1999.
-After less than two days hearing, on the 4th of May all four of Lear's imputations of defamation were dismissed by the jury.
+I attended the court hearing and after less than two days, all four of Lear's imputations of defamation were dismissed by the jury.
 Justice Adams awarded costs to Burkitt and commented that Lear's case was doomed from the start, literally echoing the words of Judge Donovan in Lear's defamation case against me.
-Burkitt has since informed me that he had settled his costs with Lear for the amount of $20,000.
+Burkitt had since informed me that he settled his costs with Lear for the amount of $20,000.
 24

 Lear's remaining defamation matter, that against Robert Walker VK2YRX in the District Court, had not been finalised at that time.
-As no legal action had been taken on this case since 1983, it would have lapsed and been removed from the court lists.
-Also, going on Lear's track record and the grounds on which his Statement of Claim against Walker was based, Lear would have had absolutely no chance of success.
+As no legal action had been taken on this case since 1983, it lapsed and was removed from the court lists.
+Also, going on Lear's track record and the grounds on which his Statement of Claim against Walker was based, Lear would have had absolutely no chance of success anyway.